 Oh, yeah, certainly.
 I think something like Blade Runner is a good example of mixing resolution and philosophy.
 We get the initial conclusion to the showdown with the replicants, but there’s the philosophical with Deckard making a choice to run away with Rachael.
 The question there isn’t would we choose to run or not…it’s would we be able to love an android as though it were a human.
 Deckard can because he now believes there’s no difference between humans and replicants.
 Or at least doesn’t care.

 If we’re looking at the resolution of The Lobster then I would argue that the conclusion is in the title itself.
 A lobster is the animal David chose to become if he were turned in to one.
 If David chose to blind himself, then the title is a very limited one, as it only applies to the theoretical of what David would become.
-But if David chooses to not blind himself…we’re probably safe in assuming that he gets captured and is returned to the hotel to become an animal.
-In which case he would become the lobster.
+But if David ops to not blind himself, it’s probably safe to assume he gets captured and is returned to the hotel to become an animal.
+In which case, he would become the lobster.

-If The Lobster wanted to borrow in order to set-up the divergence…then we never see it actually diverge.
+If The Lobster wanted to borrow in order to set-up the divergence, then we never see it actually diverge.
 And there’s no real implication of diverging.
-Which I think would support the reading that David fails to blind himself, opting instead to be subjugated by the system.
+Which I think would support the reading that David fails to blind himself and ends up subjugated by the system.
 Just like the endings of 1984 and Brazil.
 In this world, that means becoming a lobster.

 Rachel is waiting